pydanny/cookiecutter-djangopackage/README.rst

 You'll be prompted for some questions, answer them, then it will create a directory that is your new package.

-Let's pretend you want to create a reusable Django app called "Blogging-for-Humans", with an app that can be placed in ``INSTALLED_APPS`` as "blogging_humans".
-Rather than have to copy/paste from other people's projects and then fight enthusiasm destroying app layout issues like `setup.py` configuration and creating test harnesses, you get Cookiecutter_ to do all the work.
+Let's pretend you want to create a reusable Django app called "Blogging-for-Humans", with an app that can be placed in ``INSTALLED_APPS`` as "blogging_for_humans".
+Rather than have to copy/paste from other people's projects and then fight enthusiasm-destroying app layout issues like `setup.py` configuration and creating test harnesses, you get Cookiecutter_ to do all the work.

 **Warning**: After this point, change 'Daniel Greenfeld', 'pydanny', etc to your own information.